October 20, 2022

-At its core, the term entrepreneur describes an individual with a passion for growing successful businesses from the ground up.
+At its core, the term "entrepreneur" describes an individual with a passion for growing successful businesses from the ground up.
 However, in today's diversified market, it's generated a variety of subtypes, including solopreneurs.

 The most apparent difference between solopreneurs and entrepreneurs is that the latter aims to start a company and (mostly) sell it to the highest bidder.

-Entrepreneurs are always thinking of growth and what their next venture will be, and tend to hire staff to delegate day-to-day tasks.
+Entrepreneurs are always thinking of growth and what their next venture will be, and they tend to hire staff to delegate day-to-day tasks.

 On the other hand, solopreneurs are nurturing a passion project that they've chosen to exercise total control over.
 They have the potential to be successful in doing what they love.

 However, before we delve into the differences between solopreneurs and entrepreneurs, let's consider a common thing that they both need.

 Whether you choose the path of solopreneurship or entrepreneurship, you're going to need a strong base that propels you and your idea forward.
 In today's digital world, that would be your website.
 A good website is essential to establish your business and your expertise.